 1 in 6 children may not know where their next meal will come from.

-In 2016, nearly 13 million kids in the U.S. lived in food insecure households.
+In 2018, 13 million kids in the U.S. were identified as food insecure.

 Children who are facing hunger are more likely to struggle in school, have social and behavioral difficulties, and experience developmental impairments.